 Just remember, a broader menu means more inventory.
 And more product means the potential for more loss—losses that definitely factor into restaurant startup expenses, as well.
 It helps to have a clear idea of what you’d like the menu to be, and spend some time researching those ingredients and suppliers in your area.

 Building a relationship with vendors can be financially beneficial.
 In fact, 4 in 10 restaurant owners negotiate with vendors to keep their costs down.
-Owners can also look at investing in an inventory management system; 64% of restaurateurs use them and say it saves them both time and money.
+Owners can also look at investing in restaurant POS software with an inventory management system; 64% of restaurateurs use them and say it saves them both time and money.
 This helps you see current costs, and will help you figure out what your prices would be.
 All this helps to project your future profits.

 Casual Cafe Food Cost Percentage: 25%